Accelerate Success with AI-Powered Test Automation – Smarter, Faster, Flawless

 Performance testing adds great value to the overall Quality Assurance process of any organization.
 However, if not planned and executed properly, it can also lead to issues later after software delivery.
 In this article, we will take a look at some of the mistakes that testers commit while doing a performance test on a software.

-Not defining Key Performance Indicators properly
+Not Defining Key Performance Indicators Properly

 kpis